aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 `bundle.js` file in `app/assets/javascripts/`.

 Next checkout `app/assets/javascripts/application.js`.
 This is Rails' manifest file for JavaScript.
-All required javascript files are listed in the comment block at the top.
+All required JavaScript files are listed in the comment block at the top.
 This works in a similar fashion to placing `<script>` tags in our HTML, except that Rails compiles them all into a single file for production.
 But unlike Webpack, Rails doesn't intelligently manage dependencies, so you still have to be extra careful about the load order.

 It's currently only requiring jQuery.
-Make it require `bundle.js` as well.
+Make it requires `bundle.js` as well.
 Now we shouldn't have to worry about compiling our JS files again because Webpack will do it for us as long as we remember to webpack (ie. run `webpack` or `webpack --watch`).